Compiled by Ron Rowe...Not so long ago, in a galaxy not so far away...

 development of these space-based options, they would also offer

-attributes for the engagement of time-critical, very high value targets
+attributes for the engagement of time-critical, very high value

 (besides BMD) anywhere in the world.
-Force Application could hold a
+Force Application could hold

 finite number of targets at risk anywhere,